Normal Subgroups of Profinite Groups of Non-negative Deficiency: Poincar e duality groups of dimension 3

-\begin{proof} By Theorem \ref{def0}, $\dim H^2(N,\F_p)\le 1$.
+\begin{proof} Proposition \ref{subexp} implies that Therefore, by Theorem \ref{def0}, $\dim H^2(N,\F_p)\le 1$.
 If $H^2(N,\F_p)=0$ then $N$ is free pro-$p$.
 If $H^2(N,\F_p)=\F_p$ then Theorem \ref{def0} implies that $G/N$ is virtually cyclic.
-Hence the condition implies that $G/\Phi(N)$ is not of exponential subgroup growth and so $N/\Phi(N)$ is finite.
+Hence since $G/\Phi(N)$ is not of exponential subgroup growth, $N/\Phi(N)$ should be finite.
 Thus, $N$ is finitely generated.
 By the previous theorem, $N$ is a Demushkin group. \end{proof}